norsk-gjeldsinformasjon/api-docs/docs/explanation/index.md

 Reach out to [Norsk Gjeldsinformasjon](https://www.norskgjeld.no/kontakt-oss/) for more information about using these services.

+See [Get started](../get-started/index.md) for how to start using consent.

 ### What is unsecuredt debt?

 Unsecured debt include credit card debt, personal loans, and other forms of non-secured borrowing.